ais95/computer-science-engineering/C/README.md

 All of my academic task about C programming.
 Recently I thinking to upload from my computer to GitHub thats might be helpfull for my students & also me.

-I'm learning till now to gether more advance knowladge about computer & technology.
+I'm learning to gether more advance knowladge about computer & technology.